fp-santos/fp-santos.github.io/_members/michailidis.md

 publications: 'author^=*Michailidis'

 teaser: >
-    I am a PhD student at the Civic AI Lab of the University of Amsterdam.
+    Before joining RE-LINK, I completed my PhD at the Civic AI Lab of the University of Amsterdam.
 In my research, I use Machine Learning to design inclusive, accessible and sustainable cities.
 My current focus is on using Reinforcement Learning to explore the trade-off between utility and equity/fairness when designing public transport networks.
 In the near future, I would like to investigate how would urban populations adapt to such changes in a city's public tranport networks.

 profile:
     name: Dimitris Michailidis